 The Denon AVR-S750H is a 7.2-channel AV receiver that supports the latest Dolby Atmos '3D' audio technology.

 Dolby Atmos allows the placement of sound effects in various positions around your room.
 Up and down.
 Back to front.
 You will hear a much more immersive sound experience while watching a movie.

 With this AV receiver, you can install a 5.1.2 speaker layout.
 This means a 'traditional' 5.1 surround sound system – with the addition of two height speakers.

-If you don't want to go to the trouble and expense of installing these extra height speakers, this receiver has a new feature which you might find useful.
+If you don't want to go to the trouble and expense of installing these extra height speakers, this receiver has a new feature that you might find useful.
 Dolby Atmos Height Virtualization Technology lets you experience an effect like Dolby Atmos – on a system without any height speakers.

 Dolby Height Virtualization uses sound filters to make it appear some of the audio is coming from above you.
-It's not as effective as having actual speakers above your listening position, but it can be effective and give you an extra sense of space.
+It's not as effective as having actual speakers above your listening position, but it can be useful and give you an extra sense of space.

 The DTS equivalent audio formats of DTS:X, DTS Neural:X and DTS:Virtual:X are also available on this receiver.

 The advantage of having these extra channels is that you can choose which type of layout suits your situation most.
-And, you can always change your mind later!
+And you can always change your mind later!

 The AVR-750H is rated at 75 watts per channel (8 Ohms, 20 Hz-20 kHz, 0.08% THD, 2 Channels Driven).
 This is typical, and you will need to buy a receiver in a higher price bracket to get more power than this.